Glacier Creek Project Land Acquisition Phases

-Presently we are seeking financial support to acquire land both to the west of the original Allwine Prairie Tract (the "West Watershed") and north of the North Viewshed (the "North Tract") with the goal being to incorporate the entire Glacier Creek watershedand within the preserve boundaries.
-Incorporating the entire watershed within preserve boundaries will facilitate education, research, and habitat conservation at the site in various ways, including by (1) dramatically increasing the diversity of habitats available both for education and protection of native plants and animals, (2) reducing off-site impacts on the preserve such as pesticides in water draining down-slope from adjacent homes or agricultural fields, and (3) minimizing both light and sound pollution from surrounding developments.
+Presently we are seeking financial support to acquire land both to the west of the original Allwine Prairie Tract (the "West Watershed") and north of the Barbi Hayes Overlook (the "North Tract") with the goal being to incorporate the entire Glacier Creek watershedand within the preserve boundaries.
+Incorporating the entire watershed within preserve boundaries will facilitate research, education, and habitat conservation at the site in various ways, including by (1) dramatically increasing the diversity of habitats available for research and education and for protection of native plants and animals, (2) reducing off-site impacts on the preserve such as pesticides in water draining down-slope from adjacent homes or agricultural fields, and (3) minimizing both light and sound pollution from surrounding developments.

-Current Status: A $1.3 million dollar grant from the Nebraska Environmental Trust has been awarded to UNO to go towards the total $5.3 million purchase price for the land but matching funds are required and additional funds will still be needed to complete the purchase.
+Current Status: A $1.6 million dollar grant from the Nebraska Environmental Trust has been awarded to UNO to go towards the total $6 million purchase price for the land.
+Additional funds are being requested from USDA programs.
+Matching funds, however, have yet to be identified to complete this phase of the project.
 Time is critical for the land purchase because of the increasing housing development pressure.
 Make a Contribution.